jtabke/surfreport/README.md

 ## Usage

-Run `surfreport` to open menu off all regions.
-When selecting a subregion an overview will be displayed if available.
+Run `surfreport` to access a menu of all regions.
+Selecting a subregion or spot will display an overview and surf report if available.

 ### Search for a spot